Galm007/triangle_slapper/README.md

 * MUTATION_AMOUNT_POS - Maximum amount of change in a triangle's position per generation.
 * MUTATION_AMOUNT_CLR - Maximum amount of change in a triangle's color per generation.
 * INTERPOLATED_TRIANGLES - Use triangles with interpolated colors.
 Comment out this macro to use non-interpolated colors.

+For small images, it's better for MUTATION_AMOUNT_POS and MUTATION_AMOUNT_CLR to have smaller values.
+Higher values for GENERATIONS and POPULATION will produce better results but will take significantly longer time to finish an iteration.